-To identify the median of the annual total compensation of all employees, as well as to determine the annual total compensation of the "median employee," as of December 30, 2017 we chose gross compensation as our consistently applied compensation measure which includes salary, regular and hourly wages, overtime, shift differentials, commissions, bonus and other miscellaneous cash earnings.
-We then annualized total wages for those employees who commenced work during fiscal 2017 and any employees who were on leave for a portion of 2017.
-Our total number of active US employees was 1,274.
+Because of the departure of a named executive officer, and an increase in the number of employees of the Company, we identified a different median employee from the one used in last year's proxy statement.
+To identify the median of the annual total compensation of all employees, as well as to determine the annual total compensation of the "median employee," as of December 28, 2019, we chose gross compensation as our consistently applied compensation measure which includes salary, regular and hourly wages, overtime, shift differentials, commissions, bonus and other miscellaneous cash earnings.
+We then annualized total wages for those employees who commenced work during fiscal 2019 and any employees who were on leave for a portion of 2019.
+Our total number of active US employees was 1,392.
 For hourly employees, we used a reasonable estimate of hours worked to determine annual base pay.
-Total fiscal 2017 compensation for our CEO included a one-time restricted stock award with a grant date fair value of \$3,535,000 in accordance with the terms of his employment agreement.
-The Board did not take into account the CEO pay ratio in setting the compensation of our named executive officers.
+The Compensation Committee did not take into account the CEO pay ratio in setting the compensation of our named executive officers.

-Grants of Plan-Based Awards in Fiscal 2017
+Grants of Plan-Based Awards in Fiscal 2019

-The table below sets forth specific information with respect to each grant of an award made under any of our plans to our named executive officers for performance in fiscal year 2017.
+The tables below sets forth specific information with respect to each grant of an award made under any of our plans to our named executive officers for performance in fiscal year 2019.